 Ingredient Notes – The Role of Each Ingredient

-Here’s a quick breakdown of each ingredient in this blend and why it’s essential for creating light, fluffy cakes and flaky pastries:
+First, I want to give you a quick breakdown of each ingredient in this blend and why I think it is important for creating light, fluffy cakes and flaky pastries:

 White Rice Flour

-There are several brands that make white rice flour (and test to ensure it is not cross-contaminated with wheat products.
-I use Bob’s Red Mill (they label bags with a GF), Anthony’s (best value), and Authentic Foods White Rice Flour (milled extra fine) brands.
+There are several brands that make white rice flour (and they test to make sure their blends are not cross-contaminated with wheat products.
+I use Bob’s Red Mill (get the bag labeled GF), Anthony’s White Rice Flour (best value), and Authentic Foods White Rice Flour (milled extra-fine).

-• NOTE: White rice flour and sweet rice flour are completely different flour types.
+👀 Sandi Says: Note that white rice flour and sweet rice flour are NOT the same thing.
 Do not use sweet rice flour in this recipe.

 Sorghum Flour